*This page last updated: 15 January, 2019 09:22 PST. (Log of recent changes)

 - Tax Collector

-Here is the current updated tech tree:
+Here is the currently known version of the updated tech tree:

 - New technology: "Buttress"; requires Shipbuilding and Mathematics; unlocks Dam district and Hagia Sophia; leads to Cartography